 Director of the Centre for Human Rights, University of Pretoria

-Frans Viljoen is currently the Director of the Centre for Human Rights, University of Pretoria.
+Frans Viljoen is currently the Director of the Centre for Human Rights, University of Pretoria and Vice-President of the Global Campus of Human Rights.
 He is also the Academic coordinator for the LLM (Human Rights and Democratisation in Africa) and was previously a professor of law in the Faculty of Law, University of Pretoria.

 He holds the following degrees: LLD (Pretoria), LLM (Cantabury) and LLB (Pretoria).
 Prof. Viljoen is acknowleged as an internationally recognised researcher (National Research Foundation, SA).

 He has also won the award for Exceptional Achiever at the University of Pretoria.
 He is the editor of the African Human Rights Law Reports, the African Human Rights Law Journal and the Global Campus Human Rights Journal.
 Prof. Viljoen has numerous publications in his name and vast experience in organizing moot court competitions.